FelixWengler/Sen2Height/README.md

 # Sen2Height
-This repo contains code for training and applying a Residual U-net model for height predictions using digital surface models (DSMs) and Sentinel-2 imagery using PyTorch and TorchGeo.
+A Residual U-net model for height predictions using digital surface models (DSMs) and Sentinel-2 imagery using PyTorch and TorchGeo.